Piitschy/taskwarrior-tui/README.md

 It's heavily inspired by [taskwarrior-tui](https://github.com/kdheepak/taskwarrior-tui) by [kdheepak](https://github.com/kdheepak), but more lightweight and with a different goal.

 ## Features
+- vim-like navigation
 - Display tasks
-- Mark tasks as done
+- Mark tasks as done (status: completed)
 - Mark tasks as next
 - Start/Stop tasks
 - Undo the last action